Our commitment to child protection

 How does TARA take care of the children’s health?

 A Medical Officer works accross all Homes.
 She takes care of the children’s health problems and takes them to the hospital or to specialists if needed.
 A nutritionist guarantees a healthy balanced menu.
-Children in need of individual psychological support visit our menthal health partner in Delhi as required.
+Children in need of individual psychological support visit our mental health partner in Delhi as required.

 "In the office of each home is a list of the emergency contact numbers: police, firemen, ambulance and electrician!"